Expert dental care in Thailand, coordinated for you

 Orthognathic surgery in Thailand costs 60–80% less than the same procedures in the US ($15,000–$30,000), Australia (A$14,000–A$27,500), and UK (£12,500–£25,000).
 Even after adding flights, accommodation, and a three-week stay, patients typically save $10,000–$20,000 on a bimaxillary case.

-Types of Orthognathic Surgery in Thailand
+Types of Orthognathic Surgery

-Which jaw moves — and in which direction — depends on where the skeletal problem sits.
+Which jaw moves, and in which direction, depends on where the skeletal problem sits.
 Virtual surgical planning determines the precise movements needed before you enter the operating room.

 Le Fort I Osteotomy (Upper Jaw)

 The maxilla is separated from the skull base through a horizontal bone cut above the upper teeth roots.
 It is repositioned forward, backward, upward, or downward and secured with titanium plates.
-All incisions are intraoral — no external scars.
+All incisions are intraoral: no external scars.
 Can include segmental widening if needed.

 • Corrects upper jaw excess, deficiency, or asymmetric cant